'Twas the Very Night of Christmas

 He looked over at me

-“I wrapped every gift
+“I wrapped every

 And the paper is lint free”